Shocking Money Lessons From History’s Richest People

 Ruthlessly optimizing costs and focusing on operational efficiency can generate staggering profits.

-2. Cornelius Vanderbilt – Ruthless Competition
+2. Cornelius Vanderbilt – Crush Your Enemies

 Cornelius Vanderbilt built his massive fortune, worth around $185 billion in today’s terms, primarily through shipping and railroads.